Locations:

 Search IconSearch

-Traumatic events don’t always leave physical scars, but they often leave emotional and psychological ones.
-Those imprints can affect a child’s mental and physical health for years to come — and even into adulthood.
+Traumatic events don’t always leave physical scars.
+But they often leave emotional and psychological ones.
+And when those events happen in your childhood, their imprint can affect your mental and physical health for years to come, even into adulthood.

 Advertisement